AlexThePolygonal/cpp-stateful-templates/README.md

 - `_0, ..., _12` and `Integer<N>` represent compile-time integers.
 - `add, mult, divide, remainder, leq` are the primitive arithmetic and comparison operations on these integers, functioning as expected.

-Lists aren't implemented yet.
+Lists and dicts aren't implemented yet.

 The following helper templates are provided for constructing functions that accept multiple arguments.
-For now, they weren't of much use during the testing.
+They weren't of much use during the testing of the stateful templates, but maybe they will prove useful in future work.

 - `Argpass<...>` is a template for passing tuples of values
 - `last`, `first`, `tail` allow to extract values from an Argpass tuple.
 - `Lambda` transforms a function with multiple arguments into a lambda function which accepts a single Argpass.

-### Ordering semantics
+### Template instantiation ordering

 Stateful metaprogramming is not an intended feature of C++.
-Standard C++ implicitly assumes templates are stateless, and compilers have no obligation to instantiate templates in a specific order that would preserve stateful semantics.
-As a result, most of the code in this repository is UB.
+The standard doesn't give any information on the order in which different templates have to be instantiated, as it assumes that it cannot matter.

-To be exact, the standard doesn't give any information on the order in which different templates have to be instantiated, as it assumes that it cannot matter.
+As a consequence, most of the code in this repository is UB.

 In practice, template instantiation order behaves predictably on each compiler.
-I have tested on Clang 19.1.1 and GCC 14.2.0, and the behaviour is similar on the earlier versions, excluding random compiler crashes.
+I have tested it thoroughly on Clang 19.1.1 and GCC 14.2.0, and the behaviour is similar on the earlier versions.
+The only impact is that on older Clang version, the frontend might unpredictably crash.

-#### Clang is normal
+#### Clang is simple

 Clang appears to instantiate templates largely in the order they appear in the code, recursively.
 It generally instantiates base classes before processing members of a derived class.
 For example:
 ```cpp